philliplord14/Ai-product-strategy/02-the-moat/kill-switch.md

 **Routing   Model selection logic **           ▲ High risk CURRENT STATE
 Not in place.
-All K.i features route to a single model with no intelligent selection logic — overbuying on capability for simpler tasks and creating significant cost exposure at scale.
+All K.i basic features route to a single model with no intelligent selection logic — It drives simpler tasks and creating significant cost exposure at scale which are unknown on tocken costs.
 48-HOUR ACTION
 Design a routing spec: proactive nudges, skills gap analysis and performance recommendations need GPT-4 class capability.
 Simple chatbot Q&A and content search can route to a smaller, cheaper model.
 Routing reduces cost, increases resilience, and is essential if K.i Pro is to be profitably priced at scale.